I have been coloring comics since 1999, and have been preparing art for print for over 35 years.

 The controversial "Wedding of Popeye and Olive" Gary colored for Ocean Comics was discussed on Good Morning America, in "The New York Times," "Time" magazine and "Newsweek."

 His work with nationally syndicated cartoonist Aaron Warner included coloring "Adventures of Aaron" Sunday strips, producing the "Sparky and Tim" collection cover and typography and coloring for much of Aaron's advertising studio work.

 His cover coloring for Scott Rosema's "August" are now definitive of the character.

 His production assistance in Omega7's "America's Forgotten Children" publication helped lead to the recovery of several missing children.

-He letters for Viper and for Kaso Comics, has written scripts for Nicky Cruz Outreach and, locally, produces a full color, monthly entertainment magazine.
+He colors and letters for many publishers and, locally, produces a full color, monthly entertainment magazine.
 The list here is but a small sampling of the projects he has prepared for print over his 35 year career in printing and publishing.

 Interested in what it takes to be an illustrator or writer?
 Curious about how the comic book and related industries work?
 Comic Artists Direct.com features a growing library of informative articles to enlighten and entertain.